 Lamb with lentils and vegetables, or dhansak, is an ages-old Parsi family recipe.
 It has something for everyone – lamb, lentils, pumpkin, eggplant, and a creamy texture.
-Another family-oriented comfort food recipe.
+Another comfort food recipe.

 The Parsis have been in India since the 8th century CE.
 They left Persia and settled on the western coast and Gujerat regions.
 There is an article in this blog about the wider aspects of their cuisine, but suffice to say it is very compatible with Western taste.
 Although restaurants are hard to find, it doesn’t matter because the recipes are best prepared at home.

 This dish would be served as the centrepiece of a family gathering.
 It should be served with brown rice and a kachumber.
 Brown rice is actually white rice, cooked with caramelised onions.
-Kachumber is a salad of onion, tomato and sometimes cucumber in a vinegar dressing, which helps cut though the creaminess of the pumpkin and toor dal.
+Kachumber is a salad of onion, tomato and cucumber in a vinegar dressing, which helps cut through the creaminess of the pumpkin and toor dal.

 This is not an easy dish to make.
 The preparation is not hard, but getting the balance between sweet, sour and hot requires some patience and constant adjustment.
 Use salt sparingly.
-Saltiness will absolutely spoil this dish, but you do need some to bring out the lentil and vegetable flavours.
+Too much will absolutely spoil this dish, but you do need some to bring out the lentil and vegetable flavours.
 You may consider adding extra jaggery to increase the sweetness, but we find that using butternut pumpkin and the stated amount of jaggery makes the dish sweet enough without altering the balance between sweet, sour and heat.
 If you use pumpkin other than the sweeter varieties you will almost certainly need to use some extra jaggery.

 This is a special dish, served for special people every week.
 It is a great winter dish, as it is wholesome, hearty, and quite healthy.